1ucasvb-research/TCSMS/README.md

 * `optimize.py`: Survey of classical models of general sequences in various dimensions.

+* `classicalprob.mx`: The optimal probabilities found for the numerical survey of classical models, with the optimal EMCMs probabilities for the one-tick sequences.

+* `qopt.py`: Survey of quantum models, including multiple Kraus operators.

 * `analysis_classical.nb`: Analysis and investigations of the classical models.

-* `analysis_quantum.nb`: Analysis and investigations of the quantum models.

-* `survey_quantum.nb`: Optimization of quantum models.

-* `surveydata.zip`: Contains the folder of cached results of previous numerical surveys.
+* `surveydata.zip`: Contains the folder of cached results of previous numerical surveys of classical models.
 We compressed it here to keep the repository simpler and smaller.

+* `quantumsurveydata.zip`: Contains the Kraus operators found in the numerical survey